Support

 How do I migrate from free to pro without losing my vault?

-The free and pro apps are separate Android packages, so they have separate vaults.
+The free and pro apps are separate Android apps, so they have separate vaults.
 To migrate:

 - In free MSafe: Settings > export your vault as an encrypted